ThomWright/ThomWright.github.io/_posts/2015-06-17-multi-env-snap-setup.md

 One I'm trying at the moment is [Snap CI](https://snap-ci.com/).

 One thing that was really easy to do in Travis is running your tests in a number of different environments, using a [build matrix](https://docs.travis-ci.com/user/customizing-the-build/#Build-Matrix).
-For example, if I wanted to run my JS tests on several versions of NodeJS, I could put the following in my `travis.yml`:
+For example, if I wanted to run my JS tests on several versions of Node.js, I could put the following in my `travis.yml`:

 ```yaml
 language: node_js